nathan815/LostCities/README.md

 ## Technical Details
 [WIP]

-The backend is written with Java and uses Spring Boot as an application server and framework.
+The backend is written with Java and uses Spring Boot.
 But, the domain/business logic is completely decoupled from Spring.
 It's just plain Java code that could be hooked up to any number of interfaces.
 This is the goal.

-The frontend is written with Vue, but only authentication is implemented currently.

-Recently I rewrote it with TypeScript and adopted a type safe way to write Vuex store modules using the awesome [vuex-typex](https://github.com/mrcrowl/vuex-typex) wrapper.
-It basically allows one to easily write actual functions that call vuex actions/mutations/getters to enable compile time type safety via TypeScript, IDE autocompletion, and more.
+The frontend is built with Vue.
+I recently converted the frontend code from JavaScript to TypeScript and adopted a type safe way to write Vuex store modules using the awesome [vuex-typex](https://github.com/mrcrowl/vuex-typex) wrapper.
+It allows one to easily write functions that call vuex actions/mutations/getters to enable compile time type safety via TypeScript, IDE autocompletion, and more.
 See `frontend/store/modules`.